 GEORGE

-Tell me, Devil-man, why have my books never sold?
-You think it’s me, don’t you?
+Then tell me, Devil-man, why have my books never sold?

 DEVIL